mdrubol/Angular_DotNetCore_SystemTest/README.md

   Created a Angular web application which contains the following features.
   Login Page – with valid user credentials.
   Module selection in landing page – Admin and User module.

+ 1. Admin Module : Create a CRUD page called risks.
+ 2. User Module : User can be able to create new risk and also can be able to select from admin.
+Once click “select from admin” button, user can choose the risk which added in admin.

 How to Run the Code